The CURRENT ALARMS Window

 Figure 6 : Viewing the recent configuration changes to a problem component

 Some changes to configuration may not be obvious at first glance.
 For instance, in the case of configuration metrics with values that run to a few lines, a small change in the middle of a line may go unnoticed, even if both the previous and current values are provided. eG Enterprise zooms into such configuration changes and highlights exactly what has changed, where.
-Such changes are tagged with the icon at the end (see Figure 7).
+Such changes are tagged with the Zoom in icon icon at the end (see Figure 7).

 Figure 7 : An intricate configuration change that has been tagged with a special icon to enable zoom-in